 To assist both regulatory entities and applicants, the DOJ’s Applicant Background Check Status accepts inquiries and provides a status.
 The Applicant Background Check Status is located at https://applicantstatus.doj.ca.gov/.
 The ATI Number and Date of Birth are required to perform a search.

 In addition, an email address, email@example.com , is available to regulatory entities requiring assistance with:

 - Name check requests for applicants that have had fingerprints rejected two times;

-- Background check processing status that exceeds 30-days; or
+- Background check processing status; or

 - Complex and/or unique circumstances regarding criminal offender information search requests.

 DO NOT use this email address to request copies or duplicate of background check responses.
 Duplicates or copies of responses are not provided.

 Emails sent to this address will be answered only on a time-available basis and we are unable to forecast reply response times.
 When corresponding with the DOJ, please provide the following information:

 - Your agency’s assigned ORI;

 - First and last name of the applicant; and